Active Ambassadors

 null

-Immediately after the Air Force, Michael was hired by the Walnut Creek Police Department where he served in a variety of assignments including: Patrol Officer, Driver Training Instructor (EVOC) Field Training Officer (FTO), SIU Detective, Undercover CA DOJ Narcotic Task Force Agent (Contra Costa County), Public Information Officer (PIO) and Patrol Sergeant.
+Immediately following the Air Force, Sugrue joined the Walnut Creek PD, where he again served in a variety of assignments, including: patrol officer, driver training instructor (EVOC), field training officer (FTO), SIU detective, undercover CA DOJ Narcotic Task Force agent (Contra Costa County), public information officer (PIO) and patrol sergeant.

 Year Recognized: 2023